Why Hire an Attorney?

 In Florida the first test the officer will normally conduct to determine impairment is the horizontal gaze nystagmus test, or HGN test.
 It may also be referred to as the pen test.
 Police officers will ask the suspect to look at an object (usually a pen).
 While the object is moved back and forth, the officer is watching the eyes of the suspect looking for a lack of smooth pursuit.
 If nystagmus can be detected, the suspect will likely be arrested.
 Nystagmus is an involuntary jerking of the eyes.
 This is a very scientific test that requires specialized training which the majority of police officers in Orange County and Seminole County do not have.
 As a result the officer would not be allowed to speak about the levels of nystagmus but only whether or not you were able to follow directions during this test.

 Keep in mind that the HGN test is not 100 percent reliable.
 Many other conditions may cause nystagmus including, stroke, brain injuries, nicotine and many other factors.
-To learn more about HGN call The Law Office of Corey I. Cohen, at 407-246-0066 or you may email attorney Corey Cohen.
+To learn more about HGN, contact our law firm.

 The next test is the walk and turn.